Lex Julia: Lex Julia de repetundis (59 BC)

 The law also expanded regulations on all kinds of public actions, including corruption before the permanent courts, the senate, and public contracts (especially as to public works and grain).
 It also banned the owning of ships by senators.

 While it extended to judicial corruption, "Caesar was prudent" in keeping away from the "political hot potato" that was anti-bribery legislation applied to the equites – diverse men including Cato and Pompey had previously tried and failed in passing such legislation.
 However, Caesar cooperated with an ally in introducing legislation to record the votes of the jury panels (senators, equites, and tribuni aerarii) separately, which "imposed a degree of indirect accountability without violating the secrecy of the individual verdict".

 It was passed with little dissent, receiving "high praise from [Caesar's] contemporaries".
 Many senators contributed to it, including Cato, who may have proposed the addition of some regulations against extortion of provincial towns.

 For centuries, the law remained "the basis of the Roman law of provincial administration".

 Lex Julia municipalis (45 BC)

-This law may have set regulations for the Italian municipalities.
+This law may have set regulations for Italian municipalities.
 The question of whether Julius Caesar was responsible for this law is "fiercely debated".

-Augustus' moral legislation (18–17 BC)
+Augustus' moral legislation

 Under Augustus, the leges Juliae of 18–17 BC attempted to elevate both the morals and the numbers of the upper classes in Rome and to increase the population by encouraging marriage and having children (lex Julia de maritandis ordinibus).
 They also established adultery as a private and public crime (lex Julia de adulteriis).

-To encourage population expansion, the leges Juliae offered inducements to marriage and imposed disabilities upon the celibate.
+To encourage population expansion, the leges Juliae offered inducements to marriage and imposed penalties upon the celibate.
 Augustus instituted the "Law of the three sons" which held those in high regard who produced three male offspring.
 Marrying-age celibates and young widows who would not marry were prohibited from receiving inheritances and from attending public games.